A new approach to bipartite stable matching optimization: Fair stable matchings

 \eq c(e) := \eeq

 For such a $c$, the cost of a stable matching is exactly the number of those persons who get their worst incident stable edge.
-Therefore a minimum $c$-cost stable matching is one that minimizes the number of persons who got their worst stable edge.
+Therefore, a minimum $c$-cost stable matching is one that minimizes the number of persons who got their worst stable edge.

 This fairness concept, however, is not appropriately sensitive because it does not take into consideration preferences other than the worst ones, and there is indeed a rich literature concerning the various concepts of fairness.
-These are discussed in the books of Gusfield and Irving \cite{Gusfield+Irving} and of Manlove \cite{Manlove-book}, and in more recent papers of Cooper and Manlove \cite{Cooper+Manlove1,Cooper+Manlove2}.
-In what follows, we consider a more refined fairness concept that seems to subsume previous polynomially solvable classes.
+These are discussed in the books of Gusfield and Irving \cite{Gusfield+Irving} and of Manlove \cite{Manlove-book}, and in a more recent paper of Cooper and Manlove \cite{Cooper+Manlove2}.
+In what follows, we consider a fairness concept that uses a level-representation of preferences, which is a more refined version of rank-based fairness concepts like rank-maximal stable matching and generous stable matching (see \cite{Cooper+Manlove2} for a discussion of the latter concepts).